HawkstoNGriM/m5-bruce-tamagochi-lite/README.md

 - Gets hungry with time (checks last ran time) - so you can turn off your m5 and not worry
 - ... tbd

+# Future updates
+- Fix spacing
+- Add more colors (visibility reasons)
+- Fix heart option not displaying the gotchi bg colors
+- Fix mechanics - make it harder for gotchi to be happy (its too easy now)
+	* Add filth increasing with time (just like hunger) which makes gotchi sad
+	* Make sure every time i click "clean" that it actually cleans him fully
+	* Make sure every time i click feed it makes him eat fully
+	* But every "pet" option to pet the pet will only increase hapiness for 10%
+	* Make it so that if not hungry and if clean and if pet twice(20%) then he is happy - so thats probably around 80% hapiness at least - to display actual happy emotions
+-

 # Created by
 Hxd57